Kiril Kutlik: Biography

-Cyril Kutlik was born on 29 March 1869 in Križlice (Czech Křížlice) in the Czech Republic, then part of the Habsburg Empire.
+Kiril Kutlik was born on 29 March 1869 in Křížlice in Bohemia, Austria-Hungary.

 Origin and family

-His father, Bohdan Kutlik (1838-1925), an evangelical priest and editor of the Czech and Slovak periodicals, is a native of Stara Pazova, where his grandfather Jan Kutlik previously lived, working as a priest and teacher.
+His father, Bohdan Kutlik (1838–1925), an evangelical priest and editor of the Czech and Slovak periodicals, is a native of Stara Pazova, where his grandfather Jan Kutlik previously lived, working as a priest and teacher.
 Uncle Felix Kutlik (1843-1890), a priest, teacher, and writer, worked in Bački Petrovac, Silbas, and Kulpin.

-Mother Anna, born Kratochvilova (Czech.
-Anna Kratochvílová), came from the town of Prostejov (Czech.
-Prostějov) in the Czech Republic.He was born as the third of thirteen children in the family, only five of whom have lived for more than ten years.
+Mother Anna, born Kratochvílová, came from the city of Prostějov in what is today the Czech Republic.
+He was born as the third of thirteen children in the family, only five of whom have lived for more than ten years.

 Schooling

-At the place of his birth, he finished elementary school and high school in Hradec Kralove.
+At the place of his birth, he finished elementary school and high school in Hradec Králové.
 As a child, he showed a fondness for painting, while he showed less interest in school materials.
 At the age of fifteen, he made copies of paintings and illustrations in oil paints.

 In 1885 he went to the Academy of Fine Arts in Prague.
 He completed his studies in 1891, proving to be a student with enviable successes.
 His final work at the academy was "The Last Moments of Hus's Freedom" which was exhibited at the Jubilee Mediterranean Exhibition in Prague (1891).

-After his studies, for one year (1891-1892), he attended lectures at the Department of Historical Painting, with Professor August Eisenmenger at the Academy of Fine Arts in Vienna, and after that, he worked as a freelance artist.
+After his studies, for one year (1891–1892), he attended lectures at the Department of Historical Painting, with Professor August Eisenmenger at the Academy of Fine Arts in Vienna, and after that, he worked as a freelance artist.